 #10.
 They get involved with the local community.

-This podcast is all about sharing positive advice and wisdom for daily life in recovery, and today we’re going to discuss nine different activities that provide a natural high.
+This podcast is all about sharing positive advice and wisdom for daily life in recovery, and in this episode, I’m going to provide 9 practical tips to help you have more gratitude in recovery.